 ISICORT® ‒ a fast-dissolving oral film

 AcuCort’s Dexa ODF (Oral Dissolvable Film) is a new and smart patented product for the treatment of acute allergic reactions, croup and chemotherapy-induced nausea and vomiting (CINV).
 The fast-dissolving film contains the glucocorticoid dexamethasone which is a well-known, often used and well-documented anti-inflammatory substance.

 ISICORT® is a thin, fast-dissolving, user-friendly film that melts om the tongue.
 It does not need to be swallowed and does not require water.
 The film is contained in a small and convenient package designed to always be carried with you.

 AcuCort has developed a fast-dissolving film containing the well-documented glucocorticoid dexamethasone, which is used by allergy sufferers, among others, but in a new innovative administration form.
-In EU and the US alone there are at least 25 million people at risk for suffering severe allergic reactions from e.g. food or insect stings, but also from pollen or other allergens.
+In EU and the US alone there are at least 25 million people suffering or at risk of suffering severe allergic reactions from e.g. food or insect stings, but also from pollen or other allergens.

 Allergic reactions can occur suddenly and then Dexa ODF is an excellent alternative as the package is no bigger than a business card thus easy to always carry with you.
 The film dissolves quickly when it is placed on the tongue and the medical effect is activated.
 This is in marked contrast to tablets that should be dissolved in water before swallowing, which can be very cumbersome in an acute situation.